Deep ALMA redshift search of a z~12 GLASS-JWST galaxy candidate: Discussion

 \subsection{Metallicity and the \oiii{}-SFR relation}

-Figure~\ref{fig:oiii_sfr} shows the upper-limit on the \oiii{} emission against the star-formation estimate from JWST observations.
-The limit (and tentative line from Subsection~\ref{sec:tentativelinesection}) are compared to local starbursting galaxies \citep{delooze14}, metal-poor galaxies \citep{Cormier2019,Harikane2019} and a reference sample of $z > 6$ Lyman-break selected galaxies from \cite{Harikane2019}.
-The tentative line detection lies slightly above the scaling relation (although still consistent within the error bars), and could suggest a further enhancement of \oiii{} emission in the early Universe, if it is real in spite of all caveats given above.
+Figure~\ref{fig:oiii_sfr} shows the \oiii{} emission line and the upper-limit of \oiii{} emission at the position of GHZ2/GLASS-z12 against the star-formation estimate from JWST observations.
+The line emission and the on-source upper-limit from Subsection~\ref{sec:tentativelinesection} and \ref{sec:upperlimit} are compared to local starbursting galaxies \citep{delooze14}, metal-poor galaxies \citep{Cormier2019,Harikane2019} and a reference sample of $z > 6$ Lyman-break selected galaxies from \cite{Harikane2019}.
+Below we discuss the interpretation of such measures and the derived constraints on the gas-phase metallicity.